 Ravenclaw students aside from Luna and Cho do even less than the Hufflepuff students throughout the series, mainly due to the fact that the reader almost never sees members of that house from Harry's year present throughout the series.
 However, they are a lesser example than Hufflepuff since they have the eccentric fan-favorite Luna Lovegood as its representative and its Common Room has actually been seen.

-Amusingly enough, the two Ravenclaw Perfects are two of the only three named characters from Harry's year (less than the four or perhaps five in Hufflepuff).
+Amusingly enough, the two Ravenclaw prefects are two of the only three named characters from Harry's year (less than the four or perhaps five in Hufflepuff).
 Padma Patil, Parvati's twin sister (and Ron's date for the Yule Ball), has some characterization.
 Both Anthony Goldstein, the other Prefect, and Terry Boot are just Satellite Characters, who get mentioned a couple of times in Book 5.
 It actually takes some thought to come up with Ravenclaw characters after Luna and Cho Chang.

 Padma is the only named Ravenclaw in Harry's year to appear in the movies, and in them she's a Gryffindor.

 The other Ravenclaw characters mentioned besides the five above come out to be Roger Davies, Michael Corner, Penelope Clearwater, Marietta Edgecombe, and Marcus Belby.
 Most are less memorable than the Hufflepuff characters.